 Where Do Coyotes Sleep In Summer?

 Summer is considered the favorite season of these animals.
 Essentially, abundant food sources are available, and harsh weather conditions do not hamper their resting and sleeping patterns.
 More than this, coyotes also stay in open areas to feel the cool breeze of the summer air.
-Like humans, these animals take advantage of open areas during summer to cool off and seek shade from the summer heat.
+Like humans, these animals take advantage of open areas to cool off and seek shade from the summer heat.

 What Do Coyotes Eat In Summer?